 Helping Your Child Tame Their Anxious Mind – Does your pre-teen/teen struggle with stress and anxiety?
 Come learn a few techniques to help your child tame their anxious mind.
 We will discuss and practice effective coping skills including mindfulness and relaxation and you’ll learn how to teach these skills to your child.
 This class is for parents and caregivers of children ages 12-19.

-How Good Nutrition and Lifestyle Decisions Can Support Learning, Mood, and Decision-making – The way our children’s brains function and their ability to focus, remember and learn, can be significantly affected by what they eat.
+Good Nutrition – The way our children’s brains function and their ability to focus, remember and learn, can be significantly affected by what they eat.
 This class provides information, ideas, and tips for busy parents on how to increase children’s learning and engagement through nutrition.
 You will learn about our food system, how to make simple changes to support learning and mood, along with easy recipes to make at home.

 How To Help Your Kids Feel Safe When Their World Feels Out of Control – After any type of mass tragedy, parents and caretakers often struggle with what to say and what to share with their children.
 How do we keep kids safe and secure in a world that doesn’t feel safe and secure?
 This class will cover how to help kids cope, what vicarious trauma is and how to spot it, how to communicate openly and appropriately, and available resources to address these situations with children of all ages.